 The City works to prevent the spread of dandelions by mowing and trimming turf, with an extra mowing cycle during peak growing season.

-Iron chelate is one of the safest broadleaf weed control options available as it dries quickly, does not have a strong odour, does not not leave a chemical residue on the grass, and poses negligible health or environmental risks.
+Iron chelate is one of the safest broadleaf weed control options available as it dries quickly, does not have a strong odour, does not leave a chemical residue on the grass and poses negligible health or environmental risks.
 Grass growth will not be affected.
 Treated weeds turn a dark red-black colour, but they are safe to touch.

 How You Can Control Dandelions on Your Property